No one wants to get scammed.

 Finding a Reputable Company

-If you’re looking for an honest and reputable solar company and live in Minnesota, Wisconsin, Illinois, or Florida, we’d love to talk about how Sun Badger Solar could help you.
+If you’re looking for an honest and reputable solar company and live in Minnesota, Wisconsin, or Illinois we’d love to talk about how Sun Badger Solar could help you.
 We’re a stand-up company that seeks to put the customer first.
-Reach out to us today for more information or to learn more about how solar could save you money!
+Reach out to us today for more information and a free quote!